The Council shall be called the ‘Council of Deans of Health’.

-- All Officers of the Council and Nation Representatives shall be elected by postal/electronic ballot, following nomination and secondment by members of the Council.
+- All Officers of the Council and Nation Representatives shall be elected by electronic ballot, following nomination and secondment by members of the Council.

-- The Director of the Council shall act as Returning Officer for all elections.
+- The Executive Director of the Council shall act as Returning Officer for all elections.

 - Voting will be on the basis of one vote per member institution.

-- The meetings of the Council shall be conducted according to the normal conventions governing procedures of committees.
-Business will proceed according to the agenda and the Director will be responsible for the record of the proceedings and the preparation and subsequent circulation of unconfirmed minutes.
+- The AGM of the Council shall be conducted according to the normal conventions governing procedures of committees.
+Business will proceed according to the agenda and the Executive Director will be responsible for the record of the proceedings and the preparation and subsequent circulation of unconfirmed minutes.

-- Items for inclusion on the agenda should normally be in the hands of the Director at least ten days before the circulation of the agenda papers, which normally will be ten days before the meeting of the Council.
+- Items for inclusion on the agenda should normally be in the hands of the Executive Director at least ten days before the circulation of the agenda papers, which normally will be ten days before the AGM.
 Items raised under ‘any other business’ will only be taken at the discretion of the Chair, and normally no decisions will be reached on tabled papers.

-– The Council is quorate when a simple majority of member institutions are represented at a meeting.
+– The Council is quorate when a simple majority of member institutions are represented at the AGM.